‘If we want things to stay as they are, things will have to change.’ – The Leopard – Giuseppe di Lampedusa

 Following a wide-ranging space audit and strategic review of the School, we have embarked upon a £48m plan to develop facilities and teaching across the school.
 The plan includes:

-· New £13m performing arts centre including 350-seat theatre in the old Malthouse
+· The new £13m performing arts centre including a 350-seat theatre in the old Malthouse

 · A new £10m science building in the Mint Yard

-· A new Mitchinson’s day house on St Radigund’s Street
+· The new Mitchinson’s day house on St Radigund’s Street

 · Reconfiguration of science classrooms, kitchen facilities and creation of an extra dining room